ViieeS/ui-cropper-wiki/Options.md

 Assignable angular expression to data-bind to.
 NgImgCrop puts a blob of a cropped image into it.

+### canvas-scalemode

+Optional Default value is 'fixed-height'.
+If set to 'full-width' the directive uses all width available and the canvas expands in height as much as it need to maintain the aspect ratio.
+If set to 'fixed-height', the directive is restricted by a parent element in height

 ### url-blob

 Assignable angular expression to data-bind to.
 NgImgCrop puts an url blob of a cropped image into it.